The guy who helped make Firefox faster is now in charge of all Mozilla products

-A few months ago, Mozilla launched the Quantum version of its Firefox browser designed to restore the nonprofit's influence.
-Now, that effort's leader has been promoted to oversee all Mozilla products.
+Mozilla launched the faster Quantum version of its Firefox browser last fall in a bid to restore the nonprofit's reach and influence.
+Now, the leader of that effort has been promoted to oversee all Mozilla products.

 Mark Mayo, formerly senior vice president of Firefox, is now Mozilla's chief product officer, CNET has learned.
 That means he's taking over more projects, including the Pocket tool and mobile app.
 Pocket lets people save websites they'd like to revisit, but Mozilla also plans to use the resulting data to help recommend interesting or useful sites to Firefox users.